Isla Mujeres: Tourism

 Isla Mujeres has fostered a strong restaurant industry and culture, with many restaurants throughout the island.
 There are numerous places to eat fresh seafood cooked with local and traditional recipes, and other restaurants offer Mexican, Yucatecan, Italian, Caribbean, Mediterranean, Israeli, French, Thai, Cuban, and Maya cuisine, among others.
 In the north is El Centro (downtown), whose central axis, Hidalgo Street, is the main dining and entertainment area.
 Also on the north end is the famous beach Playa Norte, which recovered quickly after Hurricane Wilma hit the area in 2005.
 Besides these attractions, swimming with dolphins can also be experienced at the Island.
 Isla Mujeres has been a popular location for destination weddings for several decades, with the island's larger hotels sometimes used for wedding parties.
 Weddings are performed throughout the island, primarily at beachside venues on its west and north sides.

 Isla Mujeres is close to many coral reefs, such as the one in Garrafon Park, an attraction popular for snorkeling and scuba diving.
 The Cancún Underwater Museum, created by English sculptor Jason deCaires Taylor, is off the island's western coast.
 Isla Mujeres is also home to a population of sea turtles.
-Because of the recent endangerment of sea turtles in the area, a facility named Tortugranja was set up on the southern end of the island for their rehabilitation and breeding.
-This facility is open to the public.
+There used to be a facility named Tortugrana on the southern end of the island for the rehabilitation and breeding of sea turtles, but this closed in 2021.

 The island's relative proximity to Cuba has made it a popular stepping stone for Cubans trying to reach the United States in recent years.

 Isla Mujeres is considered one of the world's best places to catch sailfish.